ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 ### Service
 The Ballerina GraphQL service represents the GraphQL schema.
 When a service is attached to a `graphql:Listener`, a GraphQL schema will be auto-generated.

 The GraphQL services are exposed through a single endpoint.
 The path of the GraphQL service endpoint can be provided via the service path of the GraphQL service.
-The end point of the following Ballerina GraphQL service will be `/graphql`.
+The endpoint of the following Ballerina GraphQL service will be `/graphql`.

 ```ballerina
 import ballerina/graphql;